 - Dogs, like kids, need time.
 A lot of time.
 Some breeds require three walks a day.
 If you are currently working fifty hours a week and don’t have the time to meet a friend for coffee then now might not be a good time to buy a dog.
 Have you considered a fish?

 - Puppies like to chew.
 Electricity cables and wires are the first things they will go for.
 And maybe your very valuable antique chairs.
 Before buying a dog take into account that you will have to dog-proof your house.
 At least until your new member of the family is trained.
+Investing in a high-quality dog crate will not only settle your new puppy and give her a place to call her own but it will protect your precious things!

 - Dog’s are not cheap.
 Once you add up the cost of food, and vet bills your budget can run into the thousands over years, especially if your dog is unfortunate enough to be diagnosed with an expensive disease such as diabetes.